turger/music-quiz/README.md

 - Player name and points are saved to DB.
 - Admin page where game master can set the correct answers and fix points for users if needed.
 - Automatically calculate points based on answers, 80% text correctness is enough.
 - Status / info page, where top 5 player's points status can be seen during the game.
+- Possibility to edit game name